StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 A pulse is where we send a pulse of high polarity from a GPIO pin for a certain amount of time which which will make the motor turn one way or the other.

-The amount of time we send a pulse determines where the servo will move
+The amount of time the pulse is sent, determines where the servo will move.

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/PulseControl.jpg "")